Efficiency Profiles in SEI 2.0

 -

-In the Overview tab, enter a name, add an optional description for the profile, and define maturity levels.
-Maturity levels help categorize delivery performance across your organization.
-These maturity levels are used across DORA and sprint reporting and dashboards.
+In the Overview tab, enter a name, add an optional description for the profile, and define your organization's maturity levels.

 -